 - 1) The influenza vaccine is recommended for all adults.
-Adults younger than 50 years without high risk medical conditions may receive the intranasal live attenuated influenza vaccine. - Administer a 1-time dose of Tdap to all adults who have not received Tdap previously.
-Administer one dose of Tdap to pregnant women during each pregnancy(preferred during 27-36 weeks gestation), regardless of number of years since prior Td or Tdap vaccination.
-Boost with Td every 10 years. - 3) All adults without evidence of immunity to varicella should receive 2 doses of the varicella vaccine unless medically contraindicated. - 4) HPV vaccination with either quadrivalent (HPV4) or bivalent(HPV2) is recommended for females and males up to 26 years. - 5) A single dose of zoster vaccine is recommended for adults 60 years or older. - 6) Adults born before 1957 generally are considered immune to measles and mumps.
+Adults younger than 50 years without high risk medical conditions may receive the intranasal live attenuated influenza vaccine. - 2) Administer a 1-time dose of Tdap to all adults who have not received Tdap previously.
+Administer one dose of Tdap to pregnant women during each pregnancy (preferred during 27-36 weeks gestation), regardless of number of years since prior Td or Tdap vaccination.
+Boost with Td every 10 years. - 3) All adults without evidence of immunity to varicella should receive 2 doses of the varicella vaccine unless medically contraindicated. - 4) HPV vaccination is recommended for females and males up to 26 years. - 5) A single dose of zoster vaccine is recommended for adults 60 years or older. - 6) Adults born before 1957 generally are considered immune to measles and mumps.
 All adults born in 1957 or later who lack documentation of measles, mumps or rubella immunity should receive 2 doses of MMR vaccine unless contraindicated. - 7) Vaccinate all persons with PPSV23 with the following indications: Chronic lung disease, chronic cardiovascular disease, diabetes mellitus, chronic alcoholism, chronic liver disease, chronic renal failure, functional or anatomic asplenia and immunocompromising conditions.
 Vaccinate all adults aged 65 and older. - 8) Adults aged 19 years or older with immunocompromising conditions including chronic renal failure, functional or anatomic asplenia, and who have not previously received PCV13 or PPSV23 should receive a single dose of PCV13 followed by a dose of PPSV23 at least 8 weeks later.
-Adults aged 19 or older with the aforementioned conditions who have previously received one dose of PPSV23 should receive a dose of PCV13 one or more years after the last PPSV23 dose was received.

-- 9) Meningococcal vaccine should be administered to adults with anatomic or functional asplenia, complement deficiencies or HIV infection. - 10) Vaccinate any person seeking protection from hepatitis A and those with the following indications: men who have sex with men, intravenous drug users or persons with chronic liver disease. - 11) Vaccinate any person seeking protection from hepatitis B or any person with the following indications: health care personnel, diabetics, persons with HIV, end-stage renal disease or chronic liver disease, sexually active persons not in long term monogamous relationships, men who have sex with men and intravenous drug users.
+Adults aged 19 or older with the aforementioned conditions who have previously received one dose of PPSV23 should receive a dose of PCV13 one or more years after the last PPSV23 dose was received. - 9) Meningococcal vaccine should be administered to adults with anatomic or functional asplenia, complement deficiencies or HIV infection. - 10) Vaccinate any person seeking protection from hepatitis A and those with the following indications: men who have sex with men, intravenous drug users, persons with chronic liver disease or those traveling to or working in countries where hepatitis A is endemic. - 11) Vaccinate any person seeking protection from hepatitis B or any person with the following indications: health care personnel, diabetics, persons with HIV, end-stage renal disease or chronic liver disease, sexually active persons not in long term monogamous relationships, men who have sex with men and intravenous drug users. - 12) One dose of Hib vaccine should be administered to persons who have asplenia or are undergoing splenectomy if not previously vaccinated.